Predictive Scheduling Laws in 2023: What Employers Need to Know

 Currently, there is one state, Oregon, with full state predictive scheduling regulations that apply to every city.
 Additionally, Vermont and New Hampshire have specific regulations in place around flexible working hours for employees.
 Click through the accordion below to learn more about each state.

-According to Oregon’s predictive scheduling law, an employee must receive wages for the time worked plus one hour at their regular rate of pay if the employer:
+Penalties: An employee must receive wages for the time worked plus one hour at their regular rate of pay if the employer:

 An employee must also be compensated for 50% of their regular rate of pay for each scheduled hour if the employer: